 In this article, we’ll look into three of the biggest stock market scams in India.
 Keep Reading!

 3 Past Biggest Scams That Shook Indian Stock Market

 Although there are hundreds of scams reported by equity investors every year, let us have a brief study of three of the past biggest scams that shook the Indian share market.

 1) Harshad Mehta Scam

-During the early 1990s, Harshad Mehta, a stockbroker, started facilitating transactions of ready forward deals among the Indian banks, acting as an intermediary.
+Harshad Mehta Scam is probably the most popular stock market scam in India.
+During the early 1990s, Harshad Mehta, a stockbroker, started facilitating transactions of ready-forward deals among the Indian banks, acting as an intermediary.
 In this process, he used to raise funds from the banks and subsequently illegally invest the same in the stocks listed in the Bombay Stock Exchange to inflate the stock prices artificially.

 Because of this malpractice, the Sensex moved upwards at a fast pace and reached 4,500 points in no time.
 The retail investors started feeling tempted seeing the sudden rise of the market.
 A huge number of investors started investing their money in the stock market to make quick money.